 Cauliflower haters, pay attention.
 We know.
 This snowy head of bland crunchy stuff is low on your list.
-Too many plates of cauliflower derived “mashed potatoes” or pretend pizza crusts have passed your way.
-But listen: if you like anything fried, this dish is worth the experiment.
-A quick battered fry in hot oil, sprinkled with salt immediately after, and then dipped in an incredibly flavorful yogurt sauce should be enough to bring you to the other side.
+Too many plates of cauliflower-derived “mashed potatoes” or pretend pizza crusts have passed your way.
+But listen: if you like anything fried, this dish of fried cauliflower is worth the experiment.
+A quick battered fry in hot oil sprinkled with salt immediately after and then dipped in an incredibly flavorful yogurt sauce should be enough to bring you to the other side.
 And if you’re already a fan … wait, where did you go?
 Ah, you’re already heating the oil.
 Good move.

 Whisk the flour and turmeric together, and then whisk in the beer.

 Once the oil has come to temperature, working in batches, roll 6 to 8 florets around in the batter with tongs.
 Let any excess drip off and carefully slip the florets into the oil.
 Fry, turning with a slotted spoon or metal spider until all sides are nicely browned, about 2 minutes.
 Remove with the slotted spoon to the baking sheet and sprinkle immediately with some salt.
 Allow the oil to come back up to temperature, and fry another batch of florets.

 You can make your own za’atar spice quite easily.
 It just requires a trip to the Indian grocery store — always a fun excursion — or a hop online.
 Stir together equal parts sumac, dried thyme, and sesame seeds.
 You could also roast the sesame seeds or buy already roasted ones in a Korean market.
 Stir in 1 teaspoon salt.
 This makes more than you need for the yogurt sauce, but you’ll be sprinkling it on everything, and it will keep for a couple of weeks in a sealed container.